can3p/can3p.github.io/README.md

 ## Notes

 All contents represent solely my own opinion.
-Feel free to reuse and repost.
+Feel free to reuse and repost for personal purposes.
+For commercial use, please contact me.

+## Contact

+Dmitry Petrov, dpetroff@gmail.com